Ampm

-ampm (rarely "am/pm") is a convenience store chain with branches located in several U.S. states, including Arizona, California, Nevada, Oregon, Washington and in several countries such as Costa Rica and Brazil.
-The brand pulled out of the Eastern United States in 2012, but returned a decade later.
+ampm (rarely "am/pm") is an American convenience store chain with branches operating in Arizona, California, Nevada, Oregon, Washington and in several countries such as Costa Rica and Brazil.
+The brand pulled out of the Eastern United States in 2012, but returned a decade later with an outlet opening in The Bronx, New York City.

 The ampm brand is owned by BP America, Inc., a subsidiary of BP, which acquired its founding owner, Atlantic Richfield Company (ARCO), in 2000.
 In the United States, the stores are usually attached to an ARCO or BP-branded gas station.
 The first location opened in Southern California in 1978.